solarwinds/snap-plugin-lib/tutorial/07-proxy/README.md

 ```

 First a list of all processes is obtained from psutil (`process.Processes()`).
-Then we iterate over each process and reads: name, cpu and memory utilization and PID.
+Then we iterate over each process and read: name, cpu and memory utilization and PID.
 At the end (of iteration) we create simplified structure representing single process.
 Function returns list of all such structures.